08 Nov Million Dollar Traders

-In May 2008 I was approached by the BBC and Lex Van Dam to manage a group of novice traders in the TV series Million Dollar Traders.
-We captured history in the making by filming the only reality trading show during the meltdown of the 2008-2009 global credit crisis.
-Lex put up $1mln of his own capital.
-I managed the group of
+In May 2008 Anton was approached by the BBC to manage a group of novice traders in the TV series Million Dollar Traders.
+Anton captured history in the making by filming the only reality trading show during the meltdown of the 2008-2009 global credit crisis.
+Candidates managed $1mln of capital over a 12-week period in the summer of 2008.
+Anton managed the group of

 Imoukhuede and Mike Tovell were the star performers of the group.
 Emile Colman, Sam Duby, Cleopatra Folkes, Amit Jobanputra and Simon Brew all lost money.
-We took capital away from the losers and redistributed it to the successful traders.
-By doing so we protected the $1mln and outperformed.
-We proved two things.
-Firstly that anyone can trade if they have the right training and they put it into practice.
+Anton took capital away from the losers and redistributed it to the successful traders in the final 2 weeks of the show.
+By doing so they protected the $1mln of capital during the financial crisis and outperformed the HFRI.
+The show proved two things.
+Firstly that anyone can trade if they have the right training and they put it into practice properly.
 Secondly, that not everyone can trade.
 Some people are just beyond help.